VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 Chin Ups

-The benefits of chin ups can be lengthy!
+The benefits of chin-ups can be lengthy!
 To start, they are a fantastic compound exercise that can be completed in various ways, utilising several muscles within one movement and can be progressed or regressed to suit your needs.
-Due to this, its efficiency and effectiveness are next to none when it comes to strengthening your body and increasing your ability to do tasks we are faced with in everyday life.
+Due to this, its efficiency and effectiveness are second to none when it comes to strengthening your body and increasing your ability to do tasks we are faced with in everyday life.
 There are further benefits in assisting with lower back problems, posture and overall grip strength.

-What muscles are working during a Chin Up?
+What muscles are working during a chin-up?

 Screen Shot 2022 11 10 At 1.32.32 Pm